squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 = Squid 3.3 (3.HEAD) =

 Now in '''DEVELOPMENT''' cycle.
 The set of new Squid 3.3 features and release timeline is determined by submissions and available developer time.
-New features may be completed and added at any time until the branching of 3.3 in 2012.
+New features may be completed and added at any time until the branching of 3.3 in late 2012.

 ##Additions are limited to:
 ## * Polish of existing features